Skip to Content

 Part used: Seeds, leaves, and microgreens

-More than just a great flavor: An often-underappreciated spice, fenugreek, or Trigonella foenum-graecum, has traditionally been used for improving milk supply when breastfeeding.
-Though research still supports this, additional benefits are beginning to attract attention, including potentially addressing menstrual cramps, diabetes, and even cancer.
+More than just a great flavor: An often-underappreciated spice, fenugreek, or Trigonella foenum-graecum, has traditionally been used for improving milk supply when breastfeeding.1 Though research still supports this, additional benefits are beginning to attract attention.
+A small 2024 human clinical trial using a fenugreek-based dietary supplement with an enhanced bioactive called furostanolic saponins supports glucose homeostasis, which presents potential benefits to support normal blood glucose levels.2

 Eat: Season the oil with ¼ tsp. fenugreek seeds in this Instant Pot Indian Chicken Curry or swap the paprika for 1 tsp. ground fenugreek in these Curry Cilantro Burgers.